Bullying Prevention Plan

 School Bullying Prevention and Equity & Inclusive Goals(s):

-To build school community and student support networks through the LINK Crew program, Grade 9 Camp, collaborative learning activities, and school-wide events such as Survivor, Warm Winter Wishes, etc.
+- To build school community and student support networks through the LINK Crew program, Grade 9 Camp, collaborative learning activities, and school-wide events such as Heights Showdown, Warm Winter Wishes, etc. 3.
+To understand the needs of our BIPOC, FNMI and 2SLGBTQ+ communities through staff training, videos, books, whole-school assemblies, and professional development opportunities.

 Bullying Prevention and Equity & Inclusive, Education Programs and Activities: